ONYXER/JAVA-BASIC-PROGRAMS/README.md

-file Name:banker.java
+file Name:banker.java <br>
 In this program i use Queue framework,
 <br>
-firstly i take number of process and number of resources from the user as a input.
+firstly i take number of processes and number of resources from the user as a input.
 <br>
 then i define 4 matrics using arrays named allocate,maxneed,need ,avil, and then take within respective resources instances <br>
 then i find the actual need of processes to going to safe mode <br>